ShuGitHub2022/db-capstone-project/README.md

     git add readme.md
 because I created readme.md file directly in GitHub, so I skipped this step.

+Next, point the directory toward my git repository by using the git remote add command along with the destination URL.
+To get the destination URL select the code icon in the repo and copy the HTTPS address.

-Verify the remote URL:
+    git remote add origin https://github.com/ShuGitHub2022/db-capstone-project.git Verify the remote URL:

     git remote -v

 Push my repository:

     git push -u origin master

+NotE when commit change we need to config user.email to connect to the GitHub account

+    git config --global user.email "user email address"